telerik/document-processing-docs/libraries/radpdfprocessing/concepts/imagequality.md

 > JPEG2000 images in **RadPdfProcessing** can be inserted only with **ImageQuality.High**.
 Exporting them with lower ImageQuality value requires decoding JPEG2000 files, which is currently unsupported by the library.

-### ImageQuality .NET Standard
+### ImageQuality in .NET Standard

-.NET Standard specification does not define APIs for converting images or scaling their quality.
-Thats why, to allow the library to export images different than Jpeg and Jpeg2000 or ImageQuality different than High, you will need to provide an implementation of the **JpegImageConverterBase** abstract class and set this implementation to the **JpegImageConverter** property of the of **FixedExtensibilityManager**.
+**.NET Standard** specification does not define APIs for converting images or scaling their quality.
+That is why to allow the library to export images different than Jpeg and Jpeg2000 or ImageQuality different than High, you will need to provide an implementation of the **JpegImageConverterBase** abstract class.
+This implementation should be passed to the **JpegImageConverter** property of the of **FixedExtensibilityManager**.
 For more information check the [Cross-Platform Support]({%slug radpdfprocessing-cross-platform%}) help article.

 ## See also